oktadev/okta-blog/_source/_posts/2022-06-15-terraform-eks-microservices.md

 The `eks_blueprints_kubernetes_addons` module definition creates;

 - Amazon EKS add-ons vpc-cni, CoreDNS, and kube-proxy,
-- AWS Load Balancer Controller for distributing traffic,
+- AWS Load Balancer Controller that provisions an AWS Network Load Balancer for distributing traffic,
 - [Metrics Server](https://github.com/kubernetes-sigs/metrics-server), and Cluster Autoscaler for scaling your workloads.

 The `null_resource` configuration updates your local kubeconfig with the new cluster details.
 It's not a required step for provisioning but just a handy hack.